buildingSMART-Finland/InfraModel/markdown/headers.md

 ## Project

+\<Project> element defines base data of the project, including it's name description and classification system definitios.

-It is mandatory to define a name and a description desc for the \<Project>.
-The description can e.g. contain the project long name or code.
-The optional state attribute can be used to describe the state of the project and its content.
+The description can contain ie. the project long name or code.

+The state attribute can be used to describe the state of the project and its content.
 Sub-elements of the file however may override the state value defined here by setting their own state attribute.

 {{xtabulate4 Project}}

-where
+where:

 {{xtabulate4 stateType}}

+{{xtabulate4 IM_codings-ltFeature--gt}}

+{{xtabulate4 IM_proprietaryCodings-ltFeature--gt}}

+{{xtabulate4 IM_userDefinedProperties-ltFeature--gt}}

+{{xmlsnippet Project}}

 ## Type coding systems